 Conan the Destroyer (1984)

 A direct sequel to the original and the only film that isn’t an origin story.
-Although once again, not based on any Conan story it does have Queen Taramis as an antagonist who appears in A Witch Shall be Born.
-Her being a witch and her name is the only real connection with this story though.
+Although once again, not based on any Conan story it does have Queen Taramis as an antagonist who appears in A Witch Shall be Born — though her twin sister Salome is the actual antagonist who usurps her virtuous sister’s throne.
 It is generally more like a Conan story in structure but is notably much sillier than the first film.
 This is clear early on with Conan comically punching a horse and a camel and Conan’s comic relief companion the thief, Malak.
 It has Mako Iwamatsu returning as the wizard from the first film who also served as the narrator.
 The plot is essentially Conan going on an adventure and saving the lithe beauty Princess Jehnna, from various dangers with some interesting supporting characters joining his journey.
 I imagine there are many who aren’t even aware the first film had a sequel and that wouldn’t surprise me because it is rather forgettable.

 Red Sonja (1985)

 As explained in a recent post on Howard’s historical fiction, Red Sonja as known today is not strictly a Howard character but he can claim her.
 In simple terms, she is a combination of two of his characters transported to the Hyborian age of Conan.
 This in most ways is a simple revenge story and also quite similar to the two Conan films.
 It even has Sandahl Bergman who played Valeria in the original Conan film as the evil queen and Schwarzenegger as Kalidor.
 The latter was obviously meant to be an older Conan but he was renamed due to licensing issues so it is best to watch the film pretending he is Conan.
 Brigitte Nielsen is the titular character and though not a great actress, does a serviceable job.
 I don’t consider this a bad film but I’d still stop short of describing it as “good”.
 As with Conan the Destroyer, I consider this film more forgettable than anything else.

 Kull the Conqueror (1997)